ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 Each client must be addressed by a unique identifier, given by `client_id`.

+### Client identifying information {#client-ip}

+Privacy properties of this protocol do not take into account other possibly identifying information available in an implementation, such as a client's IP address.
+Servers which monitor IP addresses may use this to track client redemption patterns over time.
+Clients cannot check whether servers monitor such identifying information.
+Thus, clients SHOULD minimize or remove identifying information where possible, e.g., by using anonymity-preserving tools such as Tor to interact with Servers.

 ## Global configuration store {#ecosystem-config}

 The global configuration store controls all the configuration data that